Accelerating revenue becomes a lot easier when you overcome customer objections.

 Customer Objections #3.
 Lack of Budget

-How to Respond According to Everstage
+How to respond to customer objections according to Everstage

 Customer Objections #4.
 Lack of Features

-How to Respond According to BidFortune
+How to respond to customer objections according to BidFortune

-We also shared our beta tool (where some of our advanced search features are being built), which provides a comprehensive search and provides slightly better results.
+“We also shared our beta tool (where some of our advanced search features are being built), which provides a comprehensive search and provides slightly better results.
 Most customers understood and were happy to continue.”Sandeepan Jindal, co-founder of BidFortune

 Customer Objections #5.
 Lack of Need

-How to Respond According to Contract Hound
+How to respond to customer objections according to Contract Hound

 Customer Objections #6.
 Lack of Trust

-Is the future of your startup a concern for customers?
-That’s the situation Ofir Yogev found himself in at Meetengo.
+And that’s the situation Ofir Yogev found himself in at Meetengo.

-How to Respond According to Meetengo
+How to respond to customer objections according to Meetengo

 - Present advisory board: Talk about your startup’s advisory board to instill confidence (e.g., “John Doe, one of our advisors, is a VC who’s invested in 22 startups over the last ten years and led five of them through IPO.”)